Rediscovering mono and how it really interacts with the body.

 EBV can actually excrete waste matter that is itself toxic.
 And when cells belonging to a virus die at the end of their six week life cycle, the corpses further poison your body.
 As EBV’s army grows, this causes more byproduct and more fatigue.

 High accumulations of neurotoxins create chemical sensitivities.
-I am living proof.
+I am.
 I can detect a gas leak when no one else in the room can.
 It’s pretty X-Men wild.

 Of course your liver can’t keep up with the onslaught of toxins, and your entire system starts going wonk wonk.
 Your stomach’s hydrochloric acid diminishes, and your intestinal tract starts to become toxic as it slows down, explains William.
 Soon you aren’t absorbing all your nutrients, and food that is not being fully digested starts to putrefy in your intestinal tract, resulting in bloating and/or constipation.
 You’ve developed sensitivities to foods that never caused you any problems before.